parasuramivln/PDC-support-web/support-docs/docs/software/singularity.md

 singularity build --remote --sandbox <sandbox name> <recipe name>
 ```

+## Create a container at seqera

+There are sites where you can build your own singularity container as you see fit by adding which software you
+would need and then download the actual singularity container.
+Using [seqera](https://seqera.io/containers/) you can choose which software you want to use, and then download a container created for this purpose.

 ## Running singularity images at PDC

 Singularity works on Dardel by loading the singularity module.